 Address: 23 Mitropoleos Street, 10557 Athens

 Exarcheia is home to the National Archaeological Museum, the largest in Greece, that displays antiquities, artwork, and relics from all over the country, only a short walk from the National Library.
 Kallidromiou Street is the heart of the district, hosting a weekly farmer’s market.
-If you simply wish to sit back and people watch or browse local stores, Exarcheia also has a wealth of coffee houses, restaurants, eclectic boutiques, and antique book shops.
+But If you simply want to sit back and people watch or browse local stores, Exarcheia also has a wealth of coffee houses, restaurants, eclectic boutiques, and antique book shops.

 Neighbouring Neapoli is more peaceful, the perfect place to wander and gain incredible views of Athens.
 Hike up Lycabettus Hill, a prominent city park with a quaint church and romantic restaurant.
-Neapoli also has a great selection of cafes, Mediterranean eateries, steak restaurants, and sushi bars.
+Furthermore, Neapoli has a great selection of cafes, Mediterranean eateries, steak restaurants, and sushi bars.
 For those seeking designer shopping, it’s home to Gucci, Max Mara, Cartier, and more.